 Ranking queries are essential tools to process large amounts of probabilistic data that encode exponentially many possible deterministic instances.
 In many applications where uncertainty and fuzzy information arise, data are collected from multiple sources in distributed, networked locations, e.g., distributed sensor fields with imprecise measurements, multiple scientific institutes with inconsistency in their scientific data.
 Due to the network delay and the economic cost associated with communicating large amounts of data over a network, a fundamental problem in these scenarios is to retrieve the global top-k tuples from all distributed sites with minimum communication cost.
 Using the well-founded notion of the expected rank of each tuple across all possible worlds as the basis of ranking, this work designs both communication- and computation-efficient algorithms for retrieving the top-k tuples with the smallest ranks from distributed sites.
 Extensive experiments using both synthetic and real data sets confirm the efficiency and superiority of our algorithms over the straightforward approach of forwarding all data to the server.

 If you use this library for your work, please kindly cite our paper.
 Thanks!

-If you find any bugs or have any suggestions/comments, we would be very happy to hear from you!
+If you find any bugs or any suggestions/comments, we are very happy to hear from you!

 We have generated and experimented with the datasets described in the paper.
-To generate experimental data sets please follow the directions outlined in our paper.
+In the source-code released above, it also contains the generator for the synthetic data sets.
+For real data sets, please follow the description in our paper.